-Vehicular access will be provided from a service road, Twp Rd 254B, which runs parallel to Highway 1A and intersects at Bearspaw Road.
+Vehicular access will be provided from a service road, Twp Rd 254B, which runs parallel to Highway 1A and intersects with Bearspaw Road.
 Bearspaw Road is a municipal road with a paved surface maintained in good condition.
 Highway 1A is a four-lane, divided provincial highway maintained in good condition.
-A transportation letter was prepared by Bunt and Associates Engineering Ltd in June 2023 and concluded that because only twelve new lots/residences were being created (fourteen proposed lots/residences minus three existing residences) and that they will be serviced by an existing service road, no off-site infrastructure improvements will be required.
+A Traffic Impact Assessment was prepared by Bunt and Associates Engineering Ltd. (Bunt) in August 2024 and concluded no offsite infrastructure improvements were required.
+Subsequent to this report, a resident's concern was raised, regarding traffic blocking the intersection of Twp Road 254B and Bearspaw Road during certain times of the day.
+Safety considerations were examined for this intersection, and it was determined that signage and pavement paintings would allow for better traffic flow.

 The internal subdivision road as illustrated in Figure 5: Internal Road Standards will be designed and constructed at the subdivision stage in accordance with the County Servicing Standards.
 Driveway access to the northerly two lots will be provided via a shared configuration with appropriate private access easements applied to both properties.
-This is required to minimize the impact the driveway will have crossed the intermittent stream complex in this area.
+This is required to minimize the impact the driveway will have on crossing the intermittent stream complex in this area.
 Refer to Figure 7: Driveway Crossing of the Intermittent Stream.